feross/feross.org/_posts/2010-07-07-web-security-and-privacy.md

 ---
 layout: post
+title: >
-title: Web Security and Privacy
+  Essay: Web Security and Privacy
+tags:
+- essay
+- security
+- web-dev
 ---

 [This](/images/Web-Security-and-Privacy.pdf) is a research paper I wrote about **Web Security and Privacy**.
 It's quite an interesting read, if you've got 20 minutes to spare.